Giants: Citizen Kabuto: Reception

 The frequent crashes of the retail Windows versions infuriated many reviewers; Game Revolution censured Interplay for focusing on censoring the game for marketing purposes instead of testing for and fixing the software bugs before release.
 Several reviewers could not connect to multiplayer games due to failed connections or bugs.
 The reviewers who managed to play online, commented the games were fun, although they were occasionally disconnected or lagged.
-GamesFirst lamented the lack of dedicated low ping servers, and several reviewers declared that the computer versions of the game was flawed for not implementing an in-game save feature.
+Several reviewers declared that the computer versions of the game was flawed for not implementing an in-game save feature.

 Reviewers appreciated the PS2 version for including the asked-for save feature, but complained the ported game retained the AI and level design issues associated with the Windows version.
 IGN remarked that it looked less impressive than the computer versions.
 The lower resolution, flat textures, washed out colors, and sparser environments made the game average looking.
 The PS2 version also exhibited clipping issues; character models and projectiles would pass through objects on occasion.
 The game reviewer, however, praised the console version for presenting a smooth animation, rarely dropping frames.
 On the contrary, other reviewers stated the frame rate dropped when there are several objects on the screen, presenting a heavy load on the graphics engine.
 The lack of replay value for the console version after completing the single player mode was a common complaint among the reviewers.

-Daniel Erickson reviewed the PC version of the game for Next Generation, rating it four stars out of five, and stated that "A brilliantly conceived, beautiful epic of giant proportions."
+Daniel Erickson for Next Generation gave it four stars out of five for PC version.
+He was positive to its graphics and gameplay and called it a "brilliantly conceived", "beautiful" epic game.

-Scott Steinberg reviewed the PlayStation 2 version of the game for Next Generation, rating it four stars out of five, and stated that "It's the Monty Python meets Godzilla of computer games, suspiciously well converted to PlayStation 2."
+Scott Steinberg for Next Generation gave it four stars out of five for PlayStation 2, and stated that it was a well made conversion of the original game for computers.

 Review aggregators Metacritic and GameRankings calculated scores of 85 and 86.7% from their selected reviews for Giants as of 2007.
 Although most critics had awarded high scores to the game, GamesRadar and GSoundtracks reported the Windows version sold poorly.
 In contrast, the Mac OS X version sold out within months of its release, in spite of its smaller market base.
 According to the quarterly sales reports by NPDFunWorld, the PS2 version sold 11,272 copies in the US for the six months since its release.
 This is a poor sales figure compared to the 51,726 copies of Shadow Hearts and 753,251 copies of Max Payne sold in the same period for the PS2.
 Despite the poor overall sales, reviewers have nominated Giants as a game deserving a sequel, and have kept it on PC Gamer UK's Top 100 as of 2007.
 In 2009, Andrew Groen of GameZone ran a retrospective on Giants and suggested that the game's mix of humor and action inspired later games such as Ratchet & Clank and Jak and Daxter.
-He further commented that games of 2004–09 were influenced by Giants in one way or another.
+He further commented that games of 2004-09 were influenced by Giants in one way or another.